 After I had taken a few photos, I, unfortunately, had to spoil it.
-But, all the flavours complimented each other so well!
+But, all the flavours complemented each other so well!

-Although I did feel like I was busting at the seems, I ordered a sweet ending with their special desert of a Paris-Brest.
+Although I did feel like I was busting at the seams, I ordered a sweet ending with their special dessert of a Paris-Brest.